QuantEcon/lecture-source-py/source/rst/mle.rst

 Iteration will end when either:

-* The difference between the parameter and the updated parameter is below a tolerance level
+* The difference between the parameter and the updated parameter is below a tolerance level.
-* The maximum number of iterations has been achieved (meaning convergence is not achieved)
+* The maximum number of iterations has been achieved (meaning convergence is not achieved).

-So we can get an idea of what's going on while the algorithm is running, an option ``display=True`` is added to print out values at each iteration
+So we can get an idea of what's going on while the algorithm is running, an option ``display=True`` is added to print out values at each iteration.

 .. code-block:: python3